Unity of Wimberley's Labyrinth

 Wild hogs rooted up the labyrinth repeatedly through the years.
 So the labyrinth was rebuilt in 2015 by another group of volunteers, this time led by Cynthia Millonzi.
 The design is the same, but the brick and crushed granite that were used in the construction should not attract hogs.

-Our thanks to the most recent labyrinth team: Cynthia Millonzi, Kit Holmes, Tommy Potts, Jon Clayton, Coleen Hilton, Kay Steadman, Diane Chestnut, Scott Price, Bob McGregor, Roberto Guerra, Susan Drews, Toni Harris, Leslie Howe and Baxter Lawrence.
+Our thanks to the most recent labyrinth team: Cynthia Millonzi, Kit Holmes, Tommy Potts, Jon Clayton, Coleen Hilton, Kay Steadman, Diane Chestnut, Scott Price, Roberto Guerra, Toni Harris, and Leslie Howe.